Chromatic symmetric function of graphs from Borcherds algebras: -symmetric functions and the denominator identity of Borcherds algebras

 \section{$G$-symmetric functions and the denominator identity of Borcherds algebras}

-In this subsection, we define the stable part of the modified denominator identity.
-We prove that the stable part of the modified denominator identity is same as the $G$-analogues of the elementary symmetry function.
-A subset $S$ of the vertex set $I$ is said to be stable or independent if there exists no edge between any two elements of $S$.
-A maximum independent set is an independent set of largest possible size for $G$.
-This size is called the independence number of $G$, and denoted by $\alpha(G)$.
+In this subsection, we define the stable part of the modified denominator identity and prove that the stable part of the modified denominator identity is the same as the $G$-analogues of the elementary symmetry function.